KRiMSONi/CS4371-JailbreakBench/README.md

 ## How to use this code
+  Ensure that you have python downloaded.
+Our code works without issue on versions 3.11.9 through 3.13.

   The `jailbreakbench` package can be installed by running the following command:
   ```bash
   pip install jailbreakbench